Mercy (game)

 Mercy is a game of strength, skill, endurance, and pain tolerance popular in Britain, Canada, Pakistan, India, the United States, and elsewhere.
 The game is played by two players who grasp each other's hands (with interlocked fingers).
 The aim is to twist the opponent's hands or bend their fingers until the opponent surrenders.

 Rules

 Two players face each other and join hands, each player's left hand interlocking fingers and thumbs with the opposing player's right hand.
-But one of the most important rules is to not apply pressure on the middle finger and the ring finger.
-On the word "go", each player attempts to bend back the opponent's hand and inflict pain by straining their wrist.
+But one of the most important rules is to not inflict pain by straining their wrist.
+On the word "go", each player attempts to bend back the opponent's hand and inflict pain.
 When a player can no longer stand the pain they declare defeat by shouting popularly "Mercy, Mercy, Uncle Mercy" (commonly mistaken for "Mercy, Mercy, Uncle Percy"), "Mercy!" (or "Peanuts!", or "scorpion", or "Pinochle" or "Uncle", depending upon what they call the game).
 If a player on the verge of losing the match calls for "timeout", "break", or "re grip", that player will lose the match as though they have cried "mercy!"